4.1 – Quick recap

 - If you have bought the same holdings in multiple trades, the split up showing the same.

 Besides Zerodha Q, equity tax P&L is probably the only report offered by an Indian brokerage which gives you a complete breakdown of speculative income, STCG, and LTCG.

 4.6 – Quick note on STT, Advance Tax, and more

 STT (Securities Transaction Tax) is a tax payable to the government of India on trades executed on recognized stock exchanges.
-The tax is not applicable on off-market transactions which is when shares are transferred from one DEMAT to another through delivery instruction slips instead of routing the trades via exchange.
-But off market transactions attracts higher capital gains tax as explained previously.
-Current rate of STT for equity delivery based trades is 0.1% of the trade value.
+The tax is not applicable to off-market transactions which are when shares are transferred from one DEMAT to another through delivery instruction slips instead of routing the trades via exchange.
+But off-market transactions attract higher capital gains tax as explained previously.
+The current rate of STT for equity delivery based trades is 0.1% of the trade value.

 Advance tax when you have realized capital gains (STCG)

 Every taxpayer with business income or with realized (profit booked) short term capital gains is required to pay advance tax on 15th June, 15th Sept, 15th December, and 15th March.
 Advance tax is paid keeping in mind an approximate income and taxes that you would have to pay on your business and capital gain income by the end of the year.
 You as an individual are required to pay 15% of the expected annual tax that you are likely to pay for that financial year by 15th June, 45% by 15th Sept, 75% by 15th Dec, and 100% by 15th March.
 Not paying would entail a penalty of annualized interest of around 12% for the period by which it was delayed.